mxberner/Autodiff-Ocaml/README.md

 When building a function representation, the function is split into primitives defined by `Variable` module.
 This results in a directed acyclic graph (DAG) where each node contains an `id`, the actual `Tensor.t` value and its calculated gradient based on function primitive type.
 Additionally there is an `operation` tag that specifies if the graph entry is a function of two variables, or one variable.
 This is mostly useful for demo purposes and looking into the computational graph.
 This graph is implicitly formed through the use of a hashtable of type v in the `Variable` module.
 Both the `Tensor` and `Variable` modules have accompanying tests.
+The oplot and graph libraries that we downloaded weren't ultimately of use, so they just remain with their demos.

 # Features